oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

 9. Click *Copy* to copy the **OCID** for tenancy and paste it in *terraform.tfvars* file as the value of *`tenancy_ocid`*.
 ![copy tenancy ocid](images/copy-tenancyocid.png)

 10. You can find your home region name in the Cloud console as shown below.
-Then open the [URL](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) to find endpoints of this region.
+Then open the [ENDPOINTS URL](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) to find endpoints of this region.
 For example, in my case, *India South(Hyderabad)* is the home region and its endpoint is *ap-hyderabad-1*.
 Paste the end point of your home region in *terraform.tfvars* file as the value of *region*.
 ![home region](images/home-region.png)
 ![end points](images/end-points.png)